 Check the small print

 Some providers do charge a disconnection fee regardless of your contract status.
 This isn’t well advertised, so you’ll need to check with customer services or dig into the terms and conditions to see if this would apply to you.
-This is also the kind of thing you can find mentioned in our broadband provider reviews.

 -